f0nzie/zFactor/README.md

 How the Standing-Katz chart was constructed
 -------------------------------------------

 The Standing-Katz (SK) chart data has been read directly from a scanned figure of the original plot drawn by Standing and Katz in 1951.
 The software used to digitize the data is `graphClick` for the operating system `osX` by Apple.
-This software has been tested and qualified by scolars working on a similar task of digitizing data. `(Rakap, Rakap, Evran, and Cig, 2016)`
+This software has been tested and qualified by scolars working on a similar task of digitizing data. `[@Rakap2016]`

 Each one of the SK chart pseudo-reduce temperature curves has been digitized.
 There are some curves where more points were taken to describe the curvature better.
 Other curves are almost linear and few points were necessary to define the curve.